cypienta/docs/docs/source/getting_started/deploy.rst

 .. note::

-    **Handling Large Input Files:** Currently the pipeline can handle upto 100,000 events in single input file.
-Be mindful of the input file that is used as input.
+    **Handling Large Input Files:** Currently the pipeline can handle upto 1 million events in single batch of input files.
+Be mindful of the number of events in the input file that is used as input per batch.